mttdffy/action_permission/README.md

 ```

-Once you have setup, your controller has access to an `authorized?` method which will tell you if the current user has permission to access the current action
+Once you have it setup, your controller has access to an `authorized?` method which will tell you if the current user has permission to access the current action

 ```ruby
 # app/controllers/application_controller.rb